 Not only that, but Arlington also passes with flying colors in fields of: felony rates, diversity, health and fitness, commute time, and nightlife.

 Many residents are pleased with a variety of homes and their interior and exterior quality.
 Since more than 56% of people rent their homes, you would want to know that the median rent is $1,900.
 The crowd that you will find here is more likely than not to work in DC, but chose Arlington because of fast commute time.
-Although the community has a higher-than-average percentage of households without vehicles, if you ship your car, you can easily work in DC and live in Arlington because two locations are well connected.
-Biking is also a thing, so don’t leave it storage; you might use it to cruise around the city.
+Although the community has a higher-than-average percentage of households without vehicles, you can easily work in DC and live in Arlington if you ship your car.
+The two locations are well connected, so be sure to ask how car shipping works before booking transportation of your vehicle across the country.
+Biking is also a thing, so don’t leave it in storage; you might use it to cruise around the city.

 Arlington is also connected with the rest of the country with Ronald Reagan Washington National Airport.